Frequently Asked Questions

 How much does therapy cost?

-The regular rate for Douglas is $350 for a 50 minute session and ranges from $200-$250 for other therapists in the practice.
-Sasha and Ryan are offering sliding scale rates for remote telehealth work during the Corona Virus quarantine period - please ask about that if you need financial assistance to get therapy right now.
+The regular rate for Douglas is $350 for a 50 minute therapy session and ranges from $200-$250 for other therapists in the practice.
+Sasha is offering sliding scale rates for remote telehealth work during the COVID-19 pandemic - please ask about that if you need financial assistance to get therapy right now.
 Longer sessions are available and often work well for couples and families.
 The length and frequency for sessions depend on your goals in therapy and how we decide to work towards those goals.
 Generally once per week is recommended to start building the therapeutic relationship and establish the framework.
 Our goal is always to help you work through the roadblocks and get you moving forward in a positive direction as soon as possible.
 Please call to discuss your options.

 Do you take insurance?